 Creating an estate plan can be beneficial both for you and for your loved ones who will inherit your estate when you pass away.
 Not only does an estate plan make clear the final wishes for the assets of your estate, but it can also solidify decisions for your care as you enter your twilight years.
 An estate plan can create peace of mind, eliminate surprises in inheritance, and establish responsibilities among your heirs.
-For more information about creating an estate plan in the Medina, Ohio area, speak with an experienced estate planning attorney at Kryszak & Associates today.
+For more information about creating an estate plan in the Medina, Ohio area, speak with an experienced estate planning attorney at Kryszak Law Firm today.

 The document that most people think of when they consider an estate plan is a final will and testament.
 However, there are multiple items that go into a comprehensive estate plan that will ensure that all of your final wishes are upheld as you enter your final stage in life and beyond.
 Some of the most common components of an estate plan in Ohio are the following: